openstack-archive/dragonflow/README.rst

 * Scalability improvement for inter-subnet network by offloading L3 East-West routing from the Network Node to all Compute Nodes
 * Reliability improvement for inter-subnet network by removal of Network Node from the East-West traffic
 * Simplified virtual routing management
-* Supports all type drivers GRE/Vxlan/VLAN
+* Supports all type drivers GRE/VXLAN (Currently doesnt support VLAN)

 TODO
 ----

-* Separate the Dragonflow virtual router from the L3 service plug-in, making it a stadnalone agent (will enable multi-controller scalability and decouple from Neutron project)
 * Add support for North-South L3 IPv4 distribution (SNAT and DNAT)
 * Remove change impact on Neutron L2 Agent by switching to OVSDB command for bootstrap sequence (set-controller and install arp responder)
 * Add support for IPv6
+* Support for multi controllers solution